leylabmpi/conda_env_setup/README.md

 you are cloning this repository into your project directory (whichever project you need to setup conda for.

+## Optional items to install

+### Install phyloseq R package

+The phyloseq R package is very useful for microbiome data analysis in R

+For py2 environment:

+`source activate py2`

+`Rscript phyloseq_install.R`

+For py3 environment:

+`source activate py3`

+`Rscript phyloseq_install.R`

+### Install & configure RISE for creating Jupyter presentations

+This is only needed if you'd like to make interactive presentations with Jupyter Notebooks.

+`source deactivate`

+`./RISE_setup.sh`

 ## Adding conda to your PATH

 This assumes that you are using `direnv`.